 Pursuant to the Comprehensive Plan, Chapters 5 & 6 of the Land Development Regulations, a 5' right-of-way dedication and construction of a sidewalk are required along SE 7th Avenue adjacent to the property.
-The City Engineer has indicated that these items can be completed prior to the issuance of a building permit and is attached as a Site Plan Technical Item.
+The City Engineer has indicated that these items can be completed prior to the issuance of a building permit and are attached as Site Plan Technical Items.